 The Evolution of Peckerwood Garden

-Founded by artist John G. Fairey in the early 1970’s.
+Founded by artist John Fairey in 1971.
 Peckerwood Garden has been open to the public since 1998 under the auspices of the Peckerwood Garden Conservation Foundation, which manages the garden and offers educational programs.

 In 2008, the Foundation purchased the adjacent nursery property, which will ultimately be the center for research, education, and public programs at Peckerwood.